One Day In Madrid Itinerary – 14 Stops Not To Miss!

 Things To Notice

-Street signs – or in Spanish Calle De.
+Street signs – or in Spanish, Calle De.
 Be sure to look up when you enter a new street to see the street signs on the sides of the buildings.
-They will have a picture and a name associated with who use to work on the street.
+They will have a picture and a name associated with who used to work on the street.

 Where To Stay

 Mola Suites – We stayed here and really enjoyed our room.
-It was plenty big for our family of 6 and had a washing machine.
-Plus it was centrally located which meant we could walk everywhere we wanted to go.
+It was big for our family of 6 and had a washing machine.
+Plus, it was centrally located, meaning we could walk everywhere we wanted.

 More content on Europe and beyond: